Learn more about hair removal

 - Avoid perfumes, deodorants or any potential irritants in the treatment area before and after treatment.

 - Avoid aspirin, anti-inflammatory drugs and herbal supplements due to increased risk of bleeding.

 - Redness and swelling of the hair follicle, which is a normal occurrence.

 - Pain and discomfort, which can be easily treated with over-the-counter pain medicines.

 - To be given a prescription for a topical antiseptic cream to be applied after treatment.

 - To avoid direct sun exposure for at least one week following all laser hair removal procedures.

 Find a a doctor for your laser/light hair removal procedure

 Visit “Find a dermatologic surgeon” and choose “Laser Hair Removal” from the dropdown menu.
+In 2013, ASDS dermatologists performed nearly 464,000 laser hair removal procedures, up from 318,000 in 2012.
 Because ASDS doctors are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient’s condition.